 Business climate — A new New York is driving growth

+Since 2011, New York State’s Regional Economic Development initiative has supported multiple growth projects within the greater Adirondack Coast region.
 Additional initiatives, including the state's Innovation Hot Spots and the START-UP NY programs, are connecting academia with private enterprise to establish a new culture of innovation and entrepreneurship.
-For more information on State incentives visit New York State Empire State Development.

 Hear directly from individuals who have relocated here and started a business.